Gamer Koala

 Multiplayer: Yes

 Project Gotham Racing 2 is a racing game that emphasizes skill and precision.
 Players compete in various cities worldwide, showcasing their driving abilities across multiple race modes.
+The Project Gotham Racing series of games are connected to Metropolis Street Racing, released for the Sega Dreamcast in 2000.

 With its realistic (for the time) graphics, responsive controls, and addictive gameplay, Project Gotham Racing 2 became a favorite among racing fans and solidified the franchise’s reputation.